denisecase/pro-analytics-01-audio-guides/README.md

 # pro-analytics-01 (audio guides)

-These **AI-generated two-person podcasts** are designed to complement the written steps in [pro-analytics-01](https://github.com/denisecase/pro-analytics-01) descrining professional Python.
+These **AI-generated two-person podcasts** are designed to complement the written steps in [pro-analytics-01](https://github.com/denisecase/pro-analytics-01) describing professional Python.

 These [audio guides](https://denisecase.github.io/pro-analytics-01-audio-guides/) are **supplementary only** and not a replacement for the written instructions.
 The guides are **not necessarily recommended**.